hartwigmedical/actin/clinical/README.md

 name | Ipilimumab | Treatment name
-year | 2021 | Year in which treatment was started month | 11 | Month in which treatment was started category | Immunotherapy | Type of treatment isSystemic | 1 | Treatment is systemic?
-chemoType | | Type of chemotherapy (if applicable) immunoType | Anti-CTLA-4 | Type of immunotherapy (if applicable)
+year | 2021 | Year in which treatment was started month | 11 | Month in which treatment was started categories | Immunotherapy | A set of categories assigned to the treatment isSystemic | 1 | Treatment is systemic? chemoType | | Type of chemotherapy (if applicable) immunoType | Anti-CTLA-4 | Type of immunotherapy (if applicable)